Click here to view a video of Edward C. Halperin, M.D., M.A., Chancellor and CEO of NYMC speak on the history of the

 Touro College was originally chartered by the Board of Regents of the State of New York in June 1970.
 Under the leadership of its founding president, Dr. Bernard Lander, the College opened with a class of 35 Liberal Arts and Sciences students in 1971.
 Since the school has grown to nearly 18,000 students in 29 campuses around the United States and the world.
-Touro has long had a focus on healthcare education, and today it has over 3,000 students in its three schools of osteopathic medicine, two schools of pharmacy, two schools of nursing, and several schools in the allied sciences.
+Touro has long had a focus on healthcare education, and today it has over 3,000 students in its four schools of osteopathic medicine, two schools of pharmacy, two schools of nursing, and several schools in the allied sciences.
 Dr. Lander passed away in 2010 at the age of 94.
 He has been succeeded by Alan Kadish, M.D., a world renowned researcher in cardiovascular and internal medicine.

 New York Medical College Today

 New York Medical College is located in Valhalla, New York, in suburban Westchester County, within the nation’s largest metropolitan region.
 The College is committed to educating individuals for careers in medicine, science and the health professions.

 The College comprises three schools—the School of Medicine and two graduate schools, the Graduate School of Basic Medical Sciences and the School of Health Sciences and Practice.
 The faculty is made up of more than 2,800 members, many of whom enjoy international reputations for their clinical and scientific accomplishments.
 The College has more than 12,000 alumni actively engaged in medical practice, healthcare administration, public health, teaching and research throughout the nation and abroad.